Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 5

-The portrayed individual, born in 1993 in Gelsenkirchen, grew up in impoverished circumstances.
-His childhood was marked by emotional neglect, financial difficulties, and his parents‘ alcohol problems.
-He developed the habit of lying early on to embellish his reality.
+The portrayed individual, born in 1993 in Gelsenkirchen, grew up in impoverished conditions.
+His childhood was marked by emotional neglect, financial difficulties, and his parents‘ struggles with alcoholism.
+Early on, he developed the habit of lying to embellish his reality.

-Due to the unexpected success of his father’s company, he experienced a financial upswing as a teenager, which reinforced his tendency towards self-presentation.
-He struggled with learning difficulties and a complex web of lies that defined his life.
+Due to the unexpected success of his father’s company, he experienced a financial upturn as a teenager, which reinforced his tendency toward self-promotion.
+He struggled with learning difficulties and was caught in a web of lies that shaped his life.
+He was incarcerated for multiple serious offenses.
+In the social therapeutic institution, he is confronting his past and his actions for the first time, beginning to understand the gravity and long-term consequences of his crimes.

-Currently, he is training to become a carpenter and is participating in family therapy.
-He has about three years of imprisonment left and wishes to lead a life without manipulation and lies after his release.
-However, he expresses concerns about possible temptations in freedom and struggles with the fear of relapses and the challenges of life outside of prison.
+Currently, he is training as a carpenter and participating in family therapy.
+He has about three years left in prison and hopes to lead a life free of manipulation and deceit after his release.
+He fears relapsing and the challenges of life outside incarceration.

 Photo / Editing: Chris Bolze